-Common mistakes related to MVP development have been briefly outlined below.
+Common mistakes related to MVP software development have been briefly outlined below.

 - Not indulging in market research- The importance of this cannot be stressed enough, market research is the first step towards building a desirable MVP.
 DO NOT neglect it.

 - Desiring excellence a little too fast- The lure of excellence can ruin and has ruined many MVP’s.
 Therefore, do not be greedy and try to incorporate all the features you feel would give your product a competitive edge or maybe an aesthetic appearance.
 Stay focused on building a minimum viable product, i.e., minimum resources, maximum viability.

 - Ignoring user feedback- This stage comes later on, but is extremely crucial for any business.
 Customers and demand are the reason businesses flourish.
 Ignore your customer’s feedback and someone else will satisfy them.
 So, be smart, and always pay attention to user feedback.

 Finally, the most common mistake is hiring inexperienced or unsuitable staff for building your MVP.
 The developers need to be aware of what they are doing and what your business idea is.
 Therefore, always hire a professional and reliable team of developers.
 If you feel like your on company cannot execute the task.